Shoichi-Hasegawa0628/SpCoNavi/data/alg2wicWSLAG10lln008/README.md

-The learning result files of spatial concepts are here, in `alg2wicWSLAG10lln008`.
+The learning result files of spatial concepts in `alg2wicWSLAG10lln008` of SpCoSLAM2 are here.